ContainerSSH/containerssh.github.io/docs/getting-started/configserver.md

   url: http://your-config-server-url/
 ```

-Once you have this configured you can launch a HTTP server that returns a configuration fragment as described below on that address.
+Once you have this configured you can launch an HTTP server that returns a configuration fragment as described below on that address.

 !!! note
     We have an [OpenAPI document](/api/authconfig) available for the authentication and configuration server.
 You can check the exact values available there, or use the OpenAPI document to generate parts of your server code.